eivindhammers/eivindhammers.github.io/README.md

 ### Work in progress

-Food price and violent crime: Evidence from Mexico.
+* "Food price and violent crime: Evidence from Mexico."
 With [Matteo Alpino.](https://sites.google.com/site/alpinomtt)

+* "Electoral competition and non-state violence."